nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ```

 ### <a name="librarian"> Add/Delete book: `librarian` </a>
-Adds/deletes book to/from the library for users.
-This is a superuser method and should only be used by the librarian.
+This method is used by the librarian to add or delete books to/from the library for users.
+It is a superuser privilege and should not be used by anyone else.

 Format:
 * librarian -title TITLE -topic TOPIC -author AUTHOR -isbn ISBN -action add